 Neutron powder diffraction was performed on the HIPD and NPDF instruments at the Los Alamos Neutron Science Center at Los Alamos National Laboratory.
 Powder samples were placed in vanadium cans, and time-of-flight neutron data was collected at 295 K on the HIPD instrument from 8 detector banks at $\pm 14^{\circ}$ , $\pm 40^{\circ}$ , $\pm 90^{\circ}$ and $\pm 153^{\circ}$ 2 $\theta$ .
-For the

-NPDF measurements, powder samples were placed in vanadium cans, and time-of-flight neutron data were collected at 15 K and 295 K from 4 detector banks at $14^{\circ}$ , $40^{\circ}$ , $90^{\circ}$ and $153^{\circ}$ 2 $\theta$ .
+For the NPDF measurements, powder samples were placed in vanadium cans, and time-of-flight neutron data were collected at 15 K and 295 K from 4 detector banks at 14°, 40°, 90° and 153° 2 $\theta$ .

 Crystal structures were refined using the programs XND and the EXPGUI front end for the refinement program General Structure Analysis System (GSAS).
 Simultaneous refinements to the X-ray and neutron scattering data were completed by adjusting the profile shapes and unit cells during the LeBail fits, refining neutron absorption coefficients, instrument parameters, and the backgrounds (10-term Chebyshev polynomial function), then refining the atomic positions, and finally the atomic displacement parameters and Y/Ce occupancies.
-For joint X-ray and neutron refinements, the neutron data was weighted to be 1.2 times that of the X-ray data.
 When completed, all available structural parameters were allowed to refine simultaneously.
 Crystal structures were visualized using the software VESTA.

 Neutron total scattering and Reverse Monte Carlo (RMC) simulations.
 Time-of-flight (TOF) total neutron scattering on Y2.91Ce0.09Al5O12 was carried out at 295 K on the NPDF instrument at the Los Alamos Neutron Science Center at Los Alamos National Laboratory.
 The data were extracted using PDFGETN, with $Q{max} = 31$ Å. The uncertainty from the PDF measurement is around 0.1 Å ( $\Delta r = \pi/Q{max}$ ).
-PDFGUI was used to fit a symmetric model to the PDF out to 50 Å. Reverse Monte Carlo simulations were run using RM-CPROFILE version 6 and a 4 × 4 × 4 supercell with 10240 atoms.
+PDFGUI was used to fit a symmetric model to the PDF out to 50 Å. Reverse Monte Carlo simulations were run using RM-CPROFILE version 6 and a $4 \times 4 \times 4$ unit cell with 10240 atoms.
 These simulations were simultaneously constrained by the S(Q) Bragg profile and the G(r).
 All atom-atom distances were subject to a hard-sphere cutoff at 1.576 Å. Ce and Y atoms were allowed to exchange positions with a 5% chance of each move being an atom swap.
-Eight runs were averaged for better statistics, and simulations were run for a total of approximately 915 MC sweeps.
+Eight runs were averaged for better statistics, and simulations were run for a total of approximately 915 moves per atom.

 X-ray absorption near edge structure (XANES) and extended X-ray absorption fine structure (EXAFS) measurements.
 Ce K-edge X-ray absorption (XAS) studies were carried out at sector 20-ID beamline at the Advanced Photon source at 295 K. The fifth harmonic of the undulator was used along with full scanning of the undulator.
 The incident beam was monochromatized using a pair of Si (311) crystals.
-Higher order harmonics were suppressed by detuning the monochromator to reduce the incident X-ray intensity by approximately 15%.
+Higher order harmonics were suppressed by detuning the monochromator to reduce the incident X-ray intensity by $\sim$ 15%.
 Argon-filled ion chambers were used for the Io, It, and Iref detectors.
 A cold pressed pellet of CeO2 in BN was placed between It and Iref to provide internal calibration for the alignment of edge position.
-The Ce K-edge in the x = 0.09 YAG:Ce sample was measured on a pure pellet of the sample in fluorescence geometry using a 13-element energy dispersive germanium detector, operated at a total count rate of ~80 KHz per element.
+The Ce K-edge of the Ce in the x = 0.09 YAG:Ce sample was measured on a pure pellet of the sample in fluorescence geometry using a 13-element energy dispersive germanium detector, operated at a total count rate of $\sim$ 80 KHz per element.
 The Y background fluorescence signal impinging the Ge detector was selectively reduced by using several layers of thin aluminum foil, and care was taken to account for dead-time associated with saturation of the detector.